ergoplatform/ergo-dex/docs/blog-post.md

 probably different from mnemonic place.

-**Important, both mnemonic phrase and mnemonic password are required to restore secret keys, if you loose any one then your keys are lost.**
+**Important, both mnemonic phrase and mnemonic password are required to restore secret keys, if you lose any of them then you will not be able to regenerate you master key again.**

-Next let's use the generated mnemonic to create a storage of secret keys.
+Next let's use the generated mnemonic to create a storage with a master secret key.

 ## Create a New Encrypted Storage